 This website contains market prices (MARKET) & book values (BOOK) for every widely released professional wrestling trading card set.

 The number of individual cards in each complete or base set is provided in brackets.
 The prices stated are for all the cards in the set.
+In cases where the base set contains many individual cards of value, they have been separately listed.

 This website does not include pricing for: